Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 <h2>Description</h2>
 This project consists of setting up a SIEM through cloud services and VMs.
 Wazuh and TheHive will assist us in case managment, while Shuffle will be our SOAR platform.

 <br />

+>[!NOTE]
+>Refer to the Installation Instructions file before attempting this

 <h2>Utilities Used</h2>